procount/pinn/README_PINN.md

 It is possible to access PINN without a keyboard and mouse using VNC over a network.

-Append `vncinstall` to the argument list in the `recovery.cmdline` file which is found in the root PINN directory.
+Append `vncinstall` to the argument list in the `cmdline.txt` file which is found in the root PINN directory.
 Using `forcetrigger` in addition can be useful as it is not always easy to connect quickly enough to see the splash screen and hold the shift key remotely.
 This will force you to use VNC to continue the boot process into your installed OS on each boot, so it is best to remove `forcetrigger` once the required OS's have been installed.
 Alternatively you could use `gpiotriggerenable` (see later).

 To connect over VNC, you need to know the IP address of the Pi.
 If you are using DHCP, then you should see your router for a list of the devices connected to it and the IP addresses that have been assigned, or use an IP scanner like Fing to identify your device.
 If you have a monitor attached and are using `vncshare`, the IP address of the PI is shown in the window title bar for ease of connection.
 Connect to port 5900 of this IP address.
 Using tightvnc, you need to specify this as <ip address>:5900 e.g. 192.168.1.0:5900.